cj1128/tiny-x64-helloworld/README.md

 You must wonder why we are using `_exit` rather than `exit`?
 Good old StackOverflow always helps, check [What is the difference between using \_exit() & exit() in a conventional Linux fork-exec?
 ](https://stackoverflow.com/questions/5422831/what-is-the-difference-between-using-exit-exit-in-a-conventional-linux-fo).

-Use `gcc -e nomain -notartfiles` to compiler our program and now our binary is 13664 bytes.
+Use `gcc -e nomain -nostartfiles` to compiler our program and now our binary is 13664 bytes.

 We are making a progress again!